mwarning/openwrt-examples/README.md

 This example includes a dummy daemon program written in C,<br />
 an UCI configuration file and a very basic init script.
+CMake is used for building the source code.

 The following files will be present on the router: